tokenInsight/ti-oracle/README.md

 ## Solution to build dedicated oracle
 For critical DeFi application, relying on third-party price is dangerous, project owner must build their own feeding network with their partners.
-We provider a solution to build up dedicated oracle networks, which are comprised of two components: oracle-node and oracle-contract.
+We provide a solution to build up dedicated oracle networks, which are comprised of two components: oracle-node and oracle-contract.
 - Oracle-node is used to build up a p2p network, in which all the nodes commit price data into blockchain in a round-robin way.
 They crawl trading pair's price from self specified exchanges and trading-pairs, and then aggragate the data to calculate out a price weighted by trading volumes.
 - Oracle-contract is used to store the price on blockchain, and also used to mantain the permitted node list for the dedicated oracle network.